 Could you use chicken breasts?
 I suppose you could, and if you choose to I would recommend you slice them in half laterally to make them thinner, and cook them for half the time indicated in my recipe so they turn out tender, not dry.

-If you use breast, I would also cook the fennel, lemon, garlic, wine/chicken stock for about 10 minutes before you re-add the browned breast.
+If you use breast, I would also cook the fennel, lemon, garlic, and wine/chicken stock for about 10 minutes before you re-add the browned breast.

 Chicken thighs hold up to the longer cooking time.